TIBHannover/BacDiveR/README.md

 This R package provides a programmatic interface for the [Bacterial Diversity Metadatabase][BD] ([Söhngen et al. 2014 & 2016 ](#references)) of the [DSMZ (German Collection of Microorganisms and Cell Cultures)][DMSZ].
-BacDiveR helps you to conduct your research better and faster, by:
+BacDiveR helps you to conduct your microbial research better and faster, by:

 - downloading the BacDive datasets you want to investigate off-line, and by